-The Santa Fe Route, or the Atchison, Topeka and Santa Fe Railroad, which has in modern times developed into one of the largest and most profitable railroad systems in this country, was projected long before the idea of a transcontinental line to the Pacific coast had taken full possession of men’s minds.
-As early as 1858 a plan was worked out for the construction of a line of about 40 miles within the State of Kansas to connect what were then the obscure and unimportant townships of Atchison and Topeka.
-At that time not a mile of the railroad had been built in Kansas or in any Territory west of that state, except on the Pacific coast, to which there had been an enormous immigration occasioned by the wonderful discovery of gold.
+The Santa Fe Route, or the Atchison, Topeka, and Santa Fe Railroad, which was developed into one of the largest and most profitable railroad systems in this country, was projected long before the idea of a transcontinental line to the Pacific coast had taken full possession of men’s minds.
+As early as 1858, a plan was worked out for the construction of a line of about 40 miles within the State of Kansas to connect what were then the obscure and unimportant townships of Atchison and Topeka.
+At that time not a mile of the railroad had been built in Kansas or in any Territory west of that state, except on the Pacific coast, to which there had been enormous immigration occasioned by the wonderful discovery of gold.

 The outbreak of the Civil War delayed the undertaking of the Atchison-Topeka line, and nothing more was done until 1868.
 In that year new interests took control of the enterprise and acquired rights for its extension through southwestern Kansas in the direction of Santa Fe, the capital of the Territory of New Mexico.

 A decade would seem to be ample time for the construction of this comparatively short railroad, particularly with the inducement of so extraordinary a land grant.
-Not only the Union Pacific but the Central Pacific and Kansas-Pacific–all built within this decade — had to accomplish far more construction in order to secure their respective grants, and yet they had their complete lines in operation years before the Santa Fe had fifty miles of track in actual commission.
-The reason for this delay was, of course, a financial one.
+Not only the Union Pacific but the Central Pacific and Kansas Pacific Railroad — all built within this decade — had to accomplish far more construction in order to secure their respective grants, and yet they had their complete lines in operation years before the Santa Fe had 50 miles of track in actual commission.
+The reason for this delay was a financial one.
 The other roads had all received government aid in cash or securities in addition to land grants.
 But the Atchison line was, from the start, thrown on its own resources in raising capital, and it was not until late in 1869 — nearly a year after the opening of the Union Pacific to the coast — that any construction work whatever was done.
-In that year the section from Topeka to Burlingame, consisting of about twenty-eight miles, was opened for traffic, and a year later the extension to Emporia was finished, thus making a total of sixty-one miles under operation.
+In that year the section from Topeka to Burlingame, consisting of about 28 miles, was opened for traffic, and a year later the extension to Emporia was finished, thus making a total of 61 miles under operation.

 The terms of the land grant provided that the entire line across Kansas should be completed by June 1873.
-When by 1872 only sixty-one miles of track had been built, the company still had over four hundred miles to go within ten months if it expected to obtain the land grant.
-But so energetically did the owners of the property work from that time on that within seven months they had reached the eastern boundary of Colorado and had thus saved the grant.
+When by 1872 only 61 miles of track had been built, the company still had over 400 miles to go within 10 months if it expected to obtain the land grant.
+But so energetically did the owners of the property work from that time on that within seven months they had reached the eastern boundary of Colorado and saved the grant.

 But like most of the Western railroads built in those early days the Santa Fe property was, in a sense, ahead of its time.
 The rapidity with which it shot across the State of Kansas in 1872 was equaled only by the promptness with which it fell into financial straits.
 No sooner had its complete line been opened for traffic than the panic of 1873 occurred; the company became embarrassed by a large floating debt, and a compromise had to be made with the bondholders whereby a postponement of a year’s interest was arranged.

-And yet in the early eighties, the real objective of the Atchison system had not been determined.
+And yet in the early 1880s, the real objective of the Atchison system had not been determined.
 Having passed its original objective point, Santa Fe, the road had reached Albuquerque, but it could not afford to stop there.
 Through traffic, it must have or die.
-New Mexico, with its thin population and its total lack of development, could not supply traffic in sufficient amount even to “feed the engines.”
+New Mexico, with its thin population and its total lack of development, could not supply traffic insufficient amount even to “feed the engines.”